-Leading the Way in the UK: How Neath and Port Talbot’s integrated care system coordinates care around their community
+How Neath Port Talbot’s integrated care system is coordinating health and social care in their community

 - Occupational Therapists

 - Speech and Language Therapists

 - Assistant Practitioners/ Therapy Technicians

 The day-to-day management of teams providing these services is complex.
 Accurate record-keeping, effective scheduling, and making sure all team members are safe are essential to their operation and facilitating positive outcomes for patients.
 Intelligent digitisation offers an opportunity to achieve these goals, while building meaningful datasets and generating evidence that informs decisions for continual improvement in working practices and care.